silverstripe/developer-docs/en/02_Developer_Guides/09_Security/05_Secure_Coding.md

 ### Escaping custom attributes and getters

-Every object attribute or getter method used for template purposes should have its escape type defined through the static *$casting* array.
+Every object attribute or getter method used for template purposes should have its escape type defined through the `casting` configuration property (assuming you're using a `ModelData` subclass).
 Caution: Casting only applies when using values in a template, not in PHP.

 PHP: